 Blu Vivo 6 price and release date

 - Out now in the UK

 You can buy the Vivo 6 right now, but only in the UK currently.
-Amazon is the only site the phone is available from and it usually costs £239.99, but on Black Friday it was just £184.99.
+Blu listed the phone on Amazon at £184.99 on Black Friday, but the price then went back up to £239.99.

 - Fast fingerprint sensor that's not always on cheaper phones

 - Premium feel design makes it something to behold

 We'll talk about the design of the Blu Vivo 6 in-depth in a moment, but it's a big feature of the phone and is worth highlighting.

 This feels like a premium phone, it has a good weight in the hand but is also easy to hold and doesn't feel fragile to the touch.

 There's also a fingerprint sensor on the front of the phone below the screen - that's something you won't always get at this price point.
 This is slicker than on other affordable phones like the Moto G4 Plus, and sits flush with the rest of the body.

 It's speedy too - usually fingerprint sensors on phones at this price point take a touch longer than pricier options, but this is a good choice if you want a phone that will unlock very quickly at the literal touch of a button.